david-istvan/ethereum-cloning-tse-replication-package/README.md

 To obtain the corpus of 33,034 smart contracts, please, contact the authors of the [original study](https://github.com/SAILResearch/suppmaterial-18-masanari-smart_contract_cloning).

-To run the clone analysis, please, refer to the repository of the [NiCad extension](https://github.com/eff-kay/nicad6) developed for this study.
 A Docker image is maintained on [Docker Hub](https://hub.docker.com/repository/docker/faizank/nicad6).
 The tag prepared for this replication package can be obtained by running: `docker pull faizank/nicad6:TSE`.

 The following process assumes [docker](https://docs.docker.com/get-started/) is installed and working correctly.